Political Financing Handbook for Candidates and Official Agents (EC 20155) – July 2021

 Types of loans

 A demand loan is a loan with no specific payment deadline.
 It is due whenever the lender demands to be repaid.
-It is recommended that the written loan agreement for a demand loan include a maximum term for the repayment.
+It is recommended that the written loan agreement for a demand loan include a maximum term for the repayment that ends no later than three years after election day.

 Overdraft and line of credit